 "(b1) The Commission or Director, whichever has the authority to decide a claim under G.S.
 15B-10, shall use the Commission's/Director's exercise discretion in determining whether to deny a claim under subsection (b) of this section.
 In exercising its discretion, the Commission or Director shall consider whether any proximate cause exists between the injury and the misdemeanor or contributory misconduct, when applicable.
-The Director or Commission shall deny claims when it finds upon a finding that there was contributory misconduct that is a proximate cause of becoming a victim shall not lead to an automatic denial of a claim."
+The Director or Commission shall deny claims when it finds upon a finding that there was contributory misconduct that is a proximate cause of becoming a victim.
+However, contributory misconduct that is not a proximate cause of becoming a victim shall not lead to an automatic denial of a claim."